Agreements for CiC schemes

 Self-Determination of a Point of Connection

-We undertake inspections on ICP’s for both their design work and physical installation of assets t be adopted by WPD.
+We undertake inspections on ICP’s for both their design work and physical installation of assets t be adopted by NGED.
 As inspections are completed, ICP’s will move through the differing inspection levels which decrease the percentage of inspections required.
 Once they have attained level 3 in all areas, in which 5% of schemes will be inspected, ICP’s can apply to move to a self-inspection level.

 A copy of the EoC for Self-Inspection is available to view here